Sgrahminator/follow_the_rainbow_travels/README.md

     - User Submissions: Users can submit a submission in one or multiple of the following categories: 'Accommodations', 'Bars/Nightlife', 'Cruises', 'Events', 'Restaurants', 'Shopping', 'Vacations/Adventures' with details: the name of the place/event/ect., the category or categories it's a part of, the address or area (country, state, city, region), a brief description including why they think it's LGBTQIA+ friendly, an optional photo(s) section, a spot to mark if a submission is LGBTQIA+ owned or not, and a star rating of 1 through 7 for the submission they are submitting.
     - Submissions are how we grow the site and grow recognition for places/events/areas/safe-spaces/community-friendly/etc
     - Once submitted other users can then rate the review on a 1 to 7 star rating as well as leave comments and/or an optional photo(s) of their experience there.
-    - Submissions and reviews are 2 separate things that are also attached to eachother, Every review has to be attached to a submission.
+    - Submissions and reviews are 2 separate things that are also attached to each other, Every review has to be attached to a submission.
 Each submission will have the ability to have multiple reviews on it.
     - Submissions are created by 1 user and reviews are created by other users in regards to the original users submission.

 About Page ("/about"): A detailed explanation of how the page came to be with the rules emphasized about being respectful and no bullying.
- - An "About Pride Worldwide" section
+ - An "About Follow the Rainbow Travels" section
  - An "Our Origin" section
  - A "What We Do" Section
  - An "Our Promise" section